 3. Why should companies from these industries start doing Public Relations in Malaysia

-As with any other industry or business, it would take time to establish relationship, rapport and trust with the relevant authorities, industry professionals and end-users when the said business or industry player wants to enter a new market.
+As with any other industry or business, it would take time to establish relationship, rapport and trust with the relevant authorities, local media, industry influencers and analysts, as well as the end-users when the said business or industry player wants to enter a new market.
 Efficient PR programs would also come in useful for medical or healthcare providers or manufacturers that have yet to establish their presence and brand name in the region; to inform and educate target audiences on the company’s credibility, track record and how its expertise/technology have benefited the world at large or in Malaysia’s case, can help achieve its aim to become a high income nation.

 * The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.